adamcoffee1/PassMan/README.md

 3. [Qt](http://doc.qt.io/qt-5/)
 4. [xdotool](http://www.semicomplete.com/projects/xdotool)

 To install, download the latest of [installer](/install/) files.
 Untar the file, then enable execution of the included shell script and run it.
 You may be prompted to install the aforementioned dependencies.
+See this [video](https://www.youtube.com/watch?v=nsx8m-WDR2M) for a demonstration of installation.

 ## License
 Licensed under the three-clause BSD license, found in the [LICENSE](/PassMan/LICENSE) file.